Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means something that is very easy or simple to do.
-The phrase uses "walk in the park" metaphorically to represent an activity that requires little effort, making it a figurative expression rather than a literal one.
+The idiom uses "walk in the park" metaphorically to represent an activity that requires little effort, making it a figurative expression rather than a literal one.

 Origin: